katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

 ### Search the issue tracker

-Our issue tracker might already contain an open issue with a contribution with missing translations for your language, that has not yet been integrated by us maintainers.
+Our issue tracker might already contain an open issue with a contribution with missing translations for your language that still needs to be integrated by us maintainers.
 To avoid investing your time in duplicated work, please search the [issue tracker] beforehand.